coderarjob/coderarjob.github.io/_posts/2020-09-12-Git-Basics.md

 #### Shortcut 2

-This operation is so common, that there's even a shotcut for that shortcut!
+This operation is so common, that there's even a shortcut for that shortcut!

 If a branch name you are trying to checkout **a)** does not exit and **b)** exactly matches a name on only one remote, Git will create a tracking branch.